-The Standard Warm-up is a dynamic flexibility and stretching routine that is done before you run.
+The Standard Warm-Up is a dynamic stretching and flexibility routine that is done before you run.
 This series of light strength exercises and mobility drills help prepare your body to work harder.

 What I love about this routine is that it takes about 8 minutes once you learn the order of exercises.
 You can do it in your living room and it’s a great way to reduce injury risk, help you feel better during your workout, and wake your body up before morning runs.

 It works by increasing your core body temperature, opening capillaries, lubricating joints, and loosening your muscles.
 These are all the things that a warm-up should do.
 Static stretching is a thing of the past (except after runs, where it doesn’t hurt) and is essentially useless before you run.
 But warming up your body is still important so we focus on dynamic stretching instead.

 If you typically run after sitting down at an office job, it’s crucial that you prepare yourself for a workout or even an easy run.
 A full 8-9 hours of sitting wreaks havoc on your body, typically resulting in poor posture, stiff muscles, and tight hamstrings.
 The Standard Warm-Up can counteract some of the ill effects of sitting for prolonged periods.